gaia2510/reinforcement-learning/cart pole cw2/README.md

 - push() method: Adds the object that is passed as input to the replay buffer’s memory.
 If an item is added when the replay buffer is at full capacity, it discards the oldest item it has in memory and replaces it with the newest.
 This method returns the updated replay buffer’s memory (an iterable object that contains the objects pushed to it as elements).
-- sample() method: It returns an iterable object of items uniformly sampled (without replacement) from the replay buffer’s memory.
+- sample() method: It returns an iterable object of items uniformly sampled (without replacement) from the replay buffer’s memory.
 It takes as parameter an integer defining the number of samples to be returned.

 ### Defining a DQN